paulatsydney/easy-polling/README.md

 # easy-polling

-Easy-polling aims to achieve one simple task: check result of an asynchronous task until the result matched required criteria.
-This process is so called "polling".
+Easy-polling aims to achieve one simple and pure task:\
+Check result of an asynchronous task until the result matched required criteria.\
+This process is so called "polling" or "poll"!.\

 ## Get Started